AndreaAquino/CyberSecurityPortfolio/Security Policies and Procedures/readme.md

-# Security Policies and Procedures - Cyberportfolio
+## Security Policies and Procedures - Cyberportfolio

 Welcome to the **Security Policies and Procedures** section of my Cyberportfolio.
 This folder contains a collection of security policy documents, procedural guidelines, and related materials organized by real-world-inspired case scenarios.

 ---

-## Overview
+### Overview

 This subfolder is designed to showcase my ability to develop, analyze, and apply cybersecurity policies and procedures in various practical contexts.
 Each case scenario highlights a specific security challenge or environment, along with tailored policy documents and procedural steps.
 Since there were Reports created as part of a teamwork and every part was reviewed by every team member, I highlighted the specific jobs I was responsable for
 ---

-## Information Security Report Summary
+### Information Security Report Summary

 This Information Security Report provides a comprehensive framework for securing the hospital’s information assets, covering policies, procedures, and control mechanisms aligned with international standards such as ISO/IEC 27001, and regulatory requirements including HIPAA and the Australian Privacy Act.
 The report addresses various aspects of information security from governance to technical controls, ensuring confidentiality, integrity, and availability of sensitive healthcare data.
-I was specifically responsible for developing and implementing **Section 5.6 – Network Communications Security** and **Section 5.7 – Information Security Incident Management**, which are critical components in safeguarding the hospital's digital infrastructure and ensuring an effective response to security incidents.
+I was specifically responsible for developing and implementing **Section 5.6 – Network Communications Security** and **Section 5.7 – Information Security Incident Management**, which are critical components in safeguarding the backbone digital infrastructure and ensuring an effective response to security incidents.

 ---

-## Case Scenario 1: Healthcare Organisation – A Hospital
+### Case Scenario 1: Healthcare Organisation – A Hospital

-### 5.6 Network Communications Security
+#### 5.6 Network Communications Security

 The hospital’s network infrastructure is critical for supporting clinical systems, telemedicine, patient record access, and healthcare collaboration networks.
 Given the network’s role as the backbone of healthcare operations, the security policies emphasize: